FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/compute_instance_v2.md

 * `group` - (Optional) Specifies the **anti-affinity** group ID.
 The instance will be placed into that group.

+* `tenancy` - (Optional) Specifies whether the ECS is created on a Dedicated Host (DeH) or in a shared pool (default).
+  The value can be **shared** or **dedicated**.

+* `deh_id` - (Optional) Specifies the DeH ID.
+This parameter takes effect only when the value of tenancy is dedicated.
+  If you do not specify this parameter, the system will automatically assign a DeH to you to deploy ECSs.

 ## Attributes Reference

 The following attributes are exported: